mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 * [Lambda](#lambda)

 ## Background
-The holiday season is a yearly compute crunch for online retailers.
-Q4 accounted for **a staggering 33-39%** of [Macy's](https://ycharts.com/companies/M/revenues) and [Kohl's](https://ycharts.com/companies/KSS/revenues) yearly revenues. ([Amazon](https://ycharts.com/companies/AMZN/revenues) was 29-32%.)
-Holiday shopping means _a lot of users_ are spending _a lot more time_ on your website.
+The holiday season is a recurring chaotic time for retailers: Q4 accounts for **a staggering 33-39%** of [Macy's](https://ycharts.com/companies/M/revenues) and [Kohl's](https://ycharts.com/companies/KSS/revenues) yearly revenues, for example.
+(Even with Prime Day in the summer, [Amazon](https://ycharts.com/companies/AMZN/revenues) is still 29-32%.)
+Holiday shopping means _a lot of users_ spending _a lot more time_ on your website.

+This extra load is often more than your servers can handle the remainder of the year.
+You need to do something: the last thing you want is for your site to be down, millions of dollars of sales slipping by as frustrated users switch to another website for their last-minute shopping.

-How can you handle this extra load?
-One option is to buy more computers.
-And there are indeed [stories of early Amazon engineers](https://open.spotify.com/episode/14LmWeOMRZysw2i2vYSOuw?si=ce630660e3b44461) shopping for the most powerful servers they could find, hoping it would handle the spike in requests to the online retailer.
-But when the holiday buzz ends, that extra compute might end up sitting around unused.
+One way to handle the additional load is to buy more computers.
+And there are indeed [stories of early Amazon engineers](https://open.spotify.com/episode/14LmWeOMRZysw2i2vYSOuw?si=ce630660e3b44461) shopping for the most powerful servers they could find, hoping it would handle the spike in requests!
+But when the holiday buzz ends, that extra compute would end up sitting around unused until the business grew enough to need it, hopefully before the next holiday season.

 Ideally, you'd be able to _scale up_ when you need the compute, then _scale down_ when you don't need the computers.
 This **elasticity** is a central goal of cloud computing -- use only what you need, when you need it.